FluidGroup/Brightroom/README.md

 > 📖 [Detailed documentations are available on here](https://www.notion.so/muukii/Brightroom-d4c59b37610a49de8a14131d24cd6162)

-> 🎈 Please help us, we have issues that we don't know how to solve. (help wanted in Issues)
+> 🎈 Wanted CoreImage and Metal professional!
+Please help us, we have issues that we don't know how to solve. (help wanted in Issues)

 > ⭐️ If you interested in v2, hit the **Star button** to motivate us! 🤠